grommet/grommet/src/js/components/Button/README.md

 **button.secondary.background.opacity**

 The value used for secondary button background opacity.
+    Only relevant for themes that have defined a value for button.default.
 Expects `number | string`.

 Defaults to